Canadian National Railroad, Chicago, IL

 Forged by S. Slaymaker Co.

-Nice stamp marks and carmel patina.
+Nice stamp marks and caramel patina.

-80 year + octogenarian!
+80 year+ octogenarian!

 Click on image to view larger picture